the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Eighty-five percent of our terrestrial biodiversity lives in the tropics and is therefore threatened by deforestation, with many species facing extinction.

-People living in the tropical zone have lower incomes, implying that they do not have the political or financial resources to deal with the deforestation problem on their own; moreover, planting trees in these areas will mean securing better sources of income, thus addressing both a social and an environmental problem.
+People living in the tropical zone have lower incomes, which implies that they do not have the political or financial resources to deal with the deforestation problem on their own; moreover, planting trees in these areas will mean securing better sources of income, thus addressing both a social and an environmental problem.

 GOAL ACHIEVED